crdant/replicated-salesforce-fulfillment/README.md

 will be used.
 Here's a high-level overview:

-1. Salesforce Org: Contains custom objects, fields, and Apex code to manage the sales process and trigger license generation.
+1. Salesforce Org: Contains custom objects, fields, and Apex code to manage the sales process and trigger the fulfillment process.
 2. Replicated Vendor Portal: Provides the API for license creation and management.
-3. Customer Environment: Where the generated license will be used with Replicated-powered software.
+3. Customer Environment: Where the generated license and installation instructions will be used with Replicated-powered software.

-## Workflow
+## Enhanced Fulfillment Process

+The fulfillment process has been significantly expanded to provide a more complete solution:

 1. Create an Opportunity in Salesforce.
 2. Add Products to the Opportunity, specifying quantities and relevant details.

-3. Mark the Opportunity as Closed Won.

-4. An Contract and Order are automatically created based on the Closed Won Opportunity.
+3. Move the opportunity to the "Negoitiation/Review" stage to create Order and Contract objects.
+These are used by the fulfillment process.

-5. Activated the contract in order to activate the order.
+4. Activate the contract to activate the order.

-6. Upon Order activation, a Replicated license is automatically generated and associated with the Order.
+5. Upon Order activation, the ReplicatedFulfillment class is triggered, which:
+   - Generates or updates a Replicated license
+   - Retrieves the license file from Replicated
+   - Generates appropriate installation instructions based on the product configuration
+   - Attaches the license file and installation instructions to the Order
+   - Sends an email to the customer with the license file and installation instructions

+This enhanced process ensures that customers receive everything they need to start using the software immediately after the order is activated, improving the overall customer experience and reducing the time to value.

 ## Product Setup